cloudblog004/fantasticfoodies/content/en/posts/1330-recipe-of-super-quick-homemade-shrimp-and-cheesy-grits-with-ham.md

 1. Prepare 4 tbsp butter

 Cheesy Shrimp and Grits are the ultimate southern meal!
 Grits are cooked in chicken broth then mixed with cream cheese, extra sharp shredded cheddar cheese to make the creamiest, cheesiest grits you have ever had!
 Creamy cheese grits and succulent shrimp make a devine casserole.
-These savory grits make your classic shrimp &amp; grits even better with country ham.
+These savory grits make your classic shrimp & grits even better with country ham.

 <!--inarticleads2-->